 How long does the mortgage process usually take?

-Here at Momentum Mortgage, we have streamlined the mortgage process to make it a faster and smoother process for you.
+We have streamlined the mortgage process to make it a faster and smoother process for you.

 Generally a pre-approval will take 48-72 hours from time of application to time of approval.